Morthais/data_structure_final/2-set.md

 ## Example 1

 How would a set be implemented in Python?
 Remember, a set on the most basic level just a list that doesn't allow duplicates.
 Copy the example below into your code editor and run it to better understand how sets work.
+Play around a little on your own as well to discover some of the unique behavior of sets.

 ```
+import time

+# create an empty bag
+bag = set()
+print("Empty Bag: ", bag)

+def set_add(bag):
+    # add items to the bag
+    for item in range(6):
+        print(f"Adding item {item} to the set: ", bag)
+        bag.add(item)
+        time.sleep(1)

+set_add(bag)
+print("Filled bag: ", bag)

+def set_remove(bag):
+    # remove items from the bag
+    for item in range(len(bag)):
+        if item in bag: # returns True if item is in the bag
+            print(f"Removing {item} from the bag: ", bag)
+            bag.remove()
+            time.sleep(1)

+set_remove(bag)
+print("Empty Bag: ", bag)
 ```

 ## Problem